carbon-language/carbon-lang/docs/project/code_review.md

 The goal of these steps isn't to override the author or the reviewer, but to get more perspectives and voices involved.
-Often this will clarify the issue and its tradeoffs, and provide a simple resolution that all parties are happy with.
+Often this will clarify the issue and its trade-offs, and provide a simple resolution that all parties are happy with.
 However, in some cases, the underlying conflict isn't actually addressed.
 While there is a desire to generally bias towards the direction of the code owners during reviews, reviews should _not_ turn into a voting process.
 The reason for